 Scholarships details (value, eligibility, conditions)

-The information below is for your information only - scholarships are now closed
+The information below is for your information only - applications are currently closed and will open later this year.

 The International WaterCentre (IWC) was offering the following scholarships to study the MIWM program commencing in Semester 1, 2015: